Mryesterday/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Master of Systems Innovation

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: the University of Tokyo
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I'm studying about the signals and systems and modern control theory
 interests:
-- Artificial Intelligence
+- Signals and Systems
-- Computational Linguistics
+- Modern Control Theory
-- Information Retrieval
+- Embedded System

 education:
   courses: